anaskhaled98/TODO-app/README.md

 - Drag and drop feature.

 ## Validations
-- If input field is empty, the user can't add tasks.
+- If the input field is empty, the user can't add tasks.
 - To activate drag and drop feature tasks must be two or more.

 ## Technologies
 1. HTML and CSS.
 2. SASS.
 3. JavaScript modules.
+4. Vite for bunlding.

 ## Demo
 https://todo-app-two-zeta-79.vercel.app/